jcmf/glulx-strings/README.md

 everywhere for a walkthrough or a forum thread, anything, nope, crickets.

-Anyway this thing takes the contents of a `.gblorb` file (containing a Glulx game) and extracts the text.
+Anyway this thing takes the contents of a file containing a Glulx or Z-code game and extracts the text.
 Typically this includes all of the text visible in the game.
 It may also include various internal identifiers that might or might not actually be theoretically reachable but are nonetheless in there so the game can try to emit helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

-Version 2 also includes halfway decent support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.

-Version 3 adds support for `.zip` archive files containing any supported format.

-Version 3.1 adds support for `.zblorb` files containing blorbed Z-code.
+Currently supported file formats include Glulx, Z-code versions 3 (`.z3`) through 8 (`.z8`), blorb files containing any of the above (`.gblorb` or `.zblorb`), or `.zip` files containing any of the above.

 [Try it now.](http://toastball.net/glulx-strings/)